jphourcade/KinectDisplayBoard/README.md

 This display pulls RSS feeds from Uiowa CLAS, Iowa Computer Science events and news, CNET, BBC, AP.
 Also it pulls from WeatherUnderground.
 Lastly, the display parses HTML, and has a dependency from [Iowa Computer Science People](https://cs.uiowa.edu/people) and [Digital Signage](http://signage.uiowa.edu/computer-science/computer-science)

+## How to Turn Off Display Board Script
+The display board computer has a PowerShell script that will minimize windows covering the main display window.
+You have 15 seconds to kill the PowerShell task.
+If you fail to do this repeatedly, ITS and others will get an email notification.

+### Instructions
+- Open Task Manager (Press Ctrl-Shift-Esc)
+- Select PowerShell and click "End Task"
+- Resume normal computer activity.
+Start with Windows key to get all the apps.
+Restart the computer to reboot the PowerShell script and the display.

+## How to update the app on the computer
+- Build the app and run it on your own Windows 10 Computer.
+You do not need to have a Kinect to do this.
+- Find the build files on your computer: c:/Users/appdata/.../Kinect.....   etc.
+- Copy and past the build files on your flash drive.
+Typically the .exe file is the only file you need to update the app.
+- Go to the display board machine.
+Open the start menu and click on KinectBoard Location.
+It is a short cut to the .exe file where you need to copy the files over.
+- Click on Kinectboard host and copy all the file from the flash drive over to this folder.
+- Restart the computer and make sure the update occured.